 Texas vs. UConn Women's Basketball Predictions & Picks - December 3

-Sunday's game between the No. 10 Texas Longhorns (8-0) and the No. 11 UConn Huskies (4-2) at Moody Center has a projected final score of 72-69 based on our computer prediction, with Texas securing the victory.
-Tipoff is at 3:00 PM on December 3.
+Sunday's contest features the No. 10 Texas Longhorns (8-0) and the No. 11 UConn Huskies (4-2) clashing at Moody Center (on December 3) at 3:00 PM.
+This matchup, according to our computer prediction, will result in a 72-69 victory for Texas.

-The Longhorns are coming off of a 112-74 win over Oral Roberts in their most recent outing on Wednesday.
+The Longhorns are coming off of a 112-74 win over Oral Roberts in their last game on Wednesday.

+The Longhorns head into this game on the heels of a 112-74 victory over Oral Roberts on Wednesday.
+The Huskies' most recent outing on Saturday ended in a 71-63 victory over Kansas.
+Taylor Jones scored a team-leading 27 points for the Longhorns in the win.
+Paige Bueckers' team-high 22 points paced the Huskies in the victory.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!